Professor Agnes Gulyas

 • Research on the media image of characteristic towns based on integrated marketing communication.
 Researcher(s): Miss Chengchen Pan.
 Supervisor(s): Dr Jane Lovell, Professor Agnes Gulyas, Professor Shane Blackman.
 [Postgraduate Research Project]

-• the effect of social media on modest fashion business: a qualitative study on the role of fashion shows, magazines and female Muslim influencers in online marketing.
-Researcher(s): Miss RIM BENYOUB.
+• The effect of social media on modest fashion business: a qualitative study on the role of fashion shows, magazines and female Muslim influencers in online marketing.
+Researcher(s): Miss Rim Benyoub.
 Supervisor(s): Professor Shane Blackman, Professor Agnes Gulyas.
 [Postgraduate Research Project]

 • THE IMPACT OF COVID-19 AND DIGITAL TRANSFORMATION ON THE MARKETING AND COMMUNICATION STRATEGIES OF HIGHER EDUCATION INSTITUTIONS, IN RELATION TO STUDENT RECRUITMENT..
 Researcher(s): Miss Emma-Jean Williams.
 Supervisor(s): Professor Agnes Gulyas, Professor Shane Blackman.
 [Postgraduate Research Project]